Women in Economics: Lisa Cook

 Lisa Cook

-“People had a hard time taking me seriously, because I’m sure they didn’t know any African-Americans who were economists,” says Lisa Cook, associate professor of economics and international relations at Michigan State UniversityAt the time of the interview, Cook was a tenured professor at Michigan State University.
-She left the university in 2022 upon her appointment to the Federal Reserve Board of Governors..
+“People had a hard time taking me seriously, because I’m sure they didn’t know any African-Americans who were economists,” says Lisa Cook, associate professor of economics and international relations at Michigan State UniversityAt the time of the interview, Cook was an associate professor at Michigan State University.
+She took office as a member of the Board of Governors of the Federal Reserve System on May 23, 2022..
 She talks with Maria Hasenstab, senior media relations specialist at the St. Louis Fed, about discovering economics while climbing Mount Kilimanjaro.
 Cook also discusses how she overcame biases she faced as a woman and as an African-American, and her research showing GDP could be higher if more women and African-Americans were involved at the beginning of the innovative process.

 Cook is also prolific on Twitter and uses social media as a way to connect professionally and to mentor students.
 “The Twitter community for economics is just phenomenal—or Econ Twitter, as we call it,” she says.
 “I got the idea for the latest textbook for a class that way, and I learn about people’s research as it is happening… There are just really rich, informative conversations there and that’s why I like it.”